 Rules for the auction will be published on 24th January before coming into force on 31st January.
 The regulator is expecting applications to start arriving the following week.
 However, before it qualifies bidders, the regulator will hold off until the results of Three’s case — due February 14th.

-Office Phone Shop provides business telecoms solutions ranging from business telephones and lines to business broadband and mobile solutions.
+The MF telecommunications group provides business telecoms solutions ranging from business telephones and lines to business broadband and mobile solutions through MF Telecom Services.
 We offer a range of hosted VoIP solutions, as well as being able to install complete PBX business telephone systems.
 We can provide your business with a cost saving phone contract, business broadband and a system servicing and maintenance plan.